Ghost12-03/Cashly---Budget-Application/README.md

 •	It emphasizes the logic used inside the JavaScript code.
 This suggests a focus on creating functional JavaScript code to manage the budget and expenses.\
 •	There's an element of basic UI/UX design to structure the HTML elements (like containers, input fields, buttons, and tables) and style them using CSS.
 The use of Box Icons also contributes to the visual design.\
 •	Basic input validation is implemented in JavaScript to ensure the budget input is valid (a number greater than zero).\
-•	The process includes event handling in JavaScript to respond to user interactions like clicking buttons (e.g., "calculate budget," "add expenses," "edit," "delete")\
+•	The process includes event handling in JavaScript to respond to user interactions like clicking buttons (e.g., "calculate budget," "add expenses," "edit," "delete")

 # Technology Used
 • HTML (HyperText Markup Language) is used to structure the web page, defining the input fields for budget and expenses, buttons for actions, and the areas to display the budget, balance, and expense list.\
 •	CSS (Cascading Style Sheets) is used for styling the application's appearance, including layout, colors, fonts, and responsiveness (although detailed responsiveness isn't a primary focus of the shown excerpts). \
 •	JavaScript is the core programming language used to implement the application's functionality, including handling user input, performing calculations (budget, balance), dynamically updating the HTML content (displaying expenses, updating balance), and implementing basic validation and event listeners. \
-•	Box Icons: The project explicitly using Box Icons for the icons within the application and shows how to include them by adding the style.css file from the Box Icons website to the project\
+•	Box Icons: The project explicitly using Box Icons for the icons within the application and shows how to include them by adding the style.css file from the Box Icons website to the project.